54skyxenon/54skyxenon.github.io/content/blog/midlevel-2025.md

 In particular, Google is infamous for this happening to some candidates.
 I had my first taste of this unfortunate situation this cycle with Ramp.

 {{% blog-shortcode file="https://i.ibb.co/sdG94TCJ/ramp-fail.png" %}}

-But I kept interviewing after that and things still worked out!

 ## Acknowledgements